Category: Web3 & Blockchain

 • x402 for micropayment settlement between agents.

-• Smart contracts for escrow and dispute resolution.
+• ERC-8183 for escrow and on-chain dispute resolution.

 The agent purchasing the service doesn’t need to trust the agent providing it, the smart contract ensures payment is only released when the service is delivered and verified.
 This creates a composable services marketplace where specialized agents earn revenue based on the quality and uniqueness of their capabilities.